 Having a firm understanding of the DUI process is helpful for a number of reasons.
 One of the primary reasons is that a better understanding of the process can alleviate some anxiety.
 If you aren't familiar with the process, it will likely appear more intimidating.
-The Tampa DUI defense lawyers at our firm wanted to provide you with a basic overview of the DUI process to assist and inform those who have been arrested.
+The DUI defense team at our firm wanted to provide you with a basic overview of the DUI process to assist and inform those who have been arrested.

 Most drunk driving charges begin with a law enforcement official signaling their lights and stopping a vehicle for a traffic violation.
 In other cases, drivers are arrested at sobriety checkpoints or after an accident.
 In order for this stop to be lawful, the law enforcement official must have had probable cause to pull you over.
 This might have been something like speeding or driving without your lights on, or it could have been something as simple as having something (an obstruction) hanging from your rearview mirror.